daredevilgeek/100-days-of-code/log.md

 ## R1D26: Sept 5 2017

+**Today's Progress**: Made some fair progress with the geolocation but having some issues with the jQuery variables not returning / storing what I'm expecting, so I'm developing my troubleshooting skills and will have another look at my jQuery resources to see if there's anything I've missed.

+**Thoughts:** I'll get there - the goal is in sight :)

+## R1D26: Sept 5 2017

 **Today's Progress**: Got some sweet responses coming from the weather API on my FCC project, and can even reference each object (hurrah!).
 Now moving on to getting the geolocation working before I nail down the weather responses better.
 It's still outputting a completely blank page and a whole lot of stuff to the console, but hey, it works for me!

 **Thoughts:** Improvements are small but steady.